CardName Review: New rewards, travel perks and more

 Does traveling to New Zealand to see some of the world’s most breathtaking scenery excite you?
 Or how about trying the brand new prix fixe tapas restaurant in the city?
-For those who prefer experiences over everything else and are willing to spend strategically to score that perfect Instagram shot, the revamped American Express® Green Card may be just the card for you.
-With a generous new welcome bonus to get you started earning Membership Rewards® points, tiered rewards earning and excellent travel perks, including travel-friendly credits and no foreign transaction fees, Green from Amex has redefined itself as a legitimate travel rewards credit card with serious benefits.
-What's more, it's offering all this for a reasonable annual fee that will appeal to those who want make sure all their extra dollars go toward those experiences and unforgettable moments rather than fees (American Express is a CardRatings advertiser; See Rates and Fees).
+For those who prefer experiences over everything else and are willing to spend strategically to score that perfect Instagram shot, the CardName may be just the card for you.
+With a generous new welcome bonus to get you started earning Membership Rewards® points, tiered rewards earning and excellent travel perks, including travel-friendly credits and no foreign transaction fees, Green from Amex has redefined itself as a legitimate travel rewards card with serious benefits.
+What's more, it's offering all this for a reasonable AnnualFees annual fee that will appeal to those who want make sure all their extra dollars go toward those experiences and unforgettable moments rather than fees (American Express is a CardRatings advertiser; See Rates and Fees).

-The American Express® Green Card benefit that jumps immediately off the page is the new card member bonus opportunity.
-For new applicants, Green from Amex is currently offering 30,000 Membership Rewards® points when you spend $2,000 in the first three months.
+The CardName benefit that jumps immediately off the page is the new card member bonus opportunity.
+For new applicants, Green from Amex offers 60,000 Membership Rewards Points after you spend $3,000 on purchases on your new card in your first six months of card membership.
+Plus, earn 20% back on eligible travel and transit purchases made during your first six months of card membership, up to $200 back in the form of a statement credit.
 With numerous redemption options including transferring points to Membership Rewards® travel partners and using points on Amazon.com with their Shop with Points feature, the welcome bonus alone offers a tremendous amount of value.
 And don't forget, you'll earn points on your purchases as you spend toward earning the bonus.

 Membership Rewards® points are highly valued in the travel rewards community since they're transferable to a number of popular airline and hotel loyalty programs, among other reasons.
 For a full explanation, check out the CardRatings "Guide to the American Express® Membership Rewards® program."